carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 > ## Activity 0 (to be carried out in parallel with other activities)
+>
 > - Group 1 takes turns
->     - receiving host status
+>     - Receiving host status
->     - assigning co-host status (to another group member)
+>     - Assigning co-host status (to another group member)
->     - muting/unmuting
+>     - Muting/unmuting
->     - sending a participant to the waiting room (a group member who is not co-host)
+>     - Sending a participant to the waiting room (a group member who is not co-host)
->     - screensharing
+>     - Screensharing
->     - adjusting who can share their screen
+>     - Adjusting who can share their screen
->     - managing, messaging, and visiting breakouts (but not creating them)
+>     - Managing, messaging, and visiting breakouts (but not creating them)
->     - closing the breakout rooms (if you are the last group member to act as host)
+>     - Closing the breakout rooms (if you are the last group member to act as host)
->     - assigning host to someone else (either to another group member, or if everyone has had a turn as host, back to the instructor)
+>     - Assigning host to someone else (either to another group member, or if everyone has had a turn as host, back to the instructor)
+>
+> The following list may be pasted into the Zoom chat for participants' reference:
+> Assign a co-host
+> Mute/unmute
+> Send group member to waiting room
+> Share screen
+> Adjust who can share screen
+> Breakouts: manage, message, visit
+> (if last) Close breakouts
+> Reassign host
 {: .challenge}

 Since this activity will be carried out during other activities, be aware that people will be playing with the host features for our meeting during your breakout sessions!
 This will mean someone might enter your breakout room for a visit, or you might see a silly message posted from time to time.
 If any other strange things happen... please be patient with us! :)